Benefits of Art Therapy: 9 Amazing Ways Art Calms T1D!

 How Art Therapy Actually Works in the Brain

 Creative focus engages attention networks and calms threat responses.
-Therefore, your nervous system shifts toward safety.
+So, your nervous system shifts toward safety.
 You regulate breath through rhythm.
 You settle your body through movement.

 In addition, flow states quiet intrusive thoughts.
 As a result, you experience relief from cognitive overload.
 These mechanisms explain how the benefits of art therapy support anxiety management for people with T1D.